sthenic/vls/README.md

 - `max_nof_diagnostics` specifies the maximum number of diagnostic messages passed in a `textDocument/publishDiagnostics` notification.

+### `diagnostics` table

+- `undeclared_identifiers` specifies whether or not to publish diagnostic messages for undeclared identifiers.
+The default value is `true`.
+- `unconnected_ports` specifies whether or not to publish diagnostic messages if a module instance has unconnected input ports.
+The default value is `true`.
+- `missing_ports` specifies whether or not to publish diagnostic messages if a module instance doesn't list all the available ports.
+The default value is `true`.

 In the future, configuration may also be handled through the LSP [workspace configuration](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#workspace_configuration) interface.